-Any student who is recommended for dismissal from the Medical Assisting Program will have a conference with the Instructor to discuss the reason(s) for the dismissal.
+Any student who is recommended for dismissal from the program will have a conference with the Instructor to discuss the reason(s) for the dismissal.
 Then the student and the program director will discuss the reasons(s) for the dismissal.
 The student will receive a letter stating the reason(s) for dismissal.